moviro-hub/OpenSourceRoutingMachine.jl/README.md

 All modules expose the full configuration and parameter handling API of OSRM through setter functions, providing fine-grained control over query behavior.

+The only difference is the output format option is not available, as it is always `flatbuffers`.

 ## Installation

 ```julia